 Martin Center internships are for undergraduates, recent graduates, graduate students, and law students who are committed to individual liberty, freedom of conscience, and the pursuit of truth.
 Past Martin Center interns have gone on to succeed in business, law, the military, and further education.

-For some, the Martin Center has been the first step towards exciting careers in the liberty movement, including at the Institute for Justice, Americans for Prosperity, the Leadership Institute, KIPP Public Charter Schools, the John Locke Foundation, the American Institute for Economic Research, the R Street Institute, and Young Americans for Liberty.
+For some, the Martin Center has been the first step towards exciting careers in the liberty movement, including at the Institute for Justice, Americans for Prosperity, the Leadership Institute, KIPP Public Charter Schools, the John Locke Foundation, the American Institute for Economic Research, the R Street Institute, Pacific Legal Foundation, Young Americans for Liberty, and Texas Public Policy Foundation.
+Others have gone on to work in higher education, including at UNC-Chapel Hill and the University of Virginia.

 The Martin Center hosts research and marketing interns during spring, fall, and summer.
 Apply now to intern with the Martin Center next semester!
 (See below for application instructions.)

 Each summer the Martin Center hosts three interns from North Carolina colleges and universities to work and learn at our office in Raleigh.
 An internship at the Martin Center offers students the opportunity to develop hands-on research experience while learning professional skills and building their professional network

 During the twelve-week program, interns work on higher education policy topics and learn about economics, public policy, and American principles from local scholars and through dedicated readings and book discussions.